lchristmann/romaji2kana-api/README.md

 > See [3.
 Code Structure](#3-code-structure) for a comparison between the local development and the deployed Cloud version (`main` vs. `release` branch).

 - [express@4.18.2](https://github.com/expressjs/express): a fast, unopinionated, minimalist web framework for Node.js

+Keep the dependencies up to date:

+- run `npm outdated`.
+This will check every installed dependency and compare the current version with the latest version in the npm registry and print results in a nice table.
+- check the changeslogs of the respective dependencies for breaking changes
+- run `npm update` to update the

+To update to a new major version (which often has breaking changes), you need to run `npm install <package>@latest` manually.
+See [How to Update NPM Dependencies](https://www.freecodecamp.org/news/how-to-update-npm-dependencies/) by [freecodecamp.org](https://www.freecodecamp.org/).

 <br>